sushantkapare-dev/AWS_Devops_Zero_to_Hero/Nexus/Q set1.md

 A hosted repository in Nexus is used for storing and managing artifacts that are created and published internally.
 It provides a controlled environment for hosting your organization's own artifacts, ensuring that they are properly managed, versioned, and secured.

 ## What is a snapshot repository, and when would you use it?

-Answer: A snapshot repository in Nexus is used for storing unstable or frequently changing versions of artifacts during the development process.
+A snapshot repository in Nexus is used for storing unstable or frequently changing versions of artifacts during the development process.
 Snapshots are not intended for long-term use and should not be relied upon in production.
 They are useful for continuous integration and development phases when you need to quickly publish and access the latest changes without versioning.

 ## Explain the process of configuring Nexus as a Docker Registry.
 To configure Nexus as a Docker Registry: